Texas Lottery: All or Nothing

 Introduced in 2012, All or Nothing is drawn 24 times weekly, at 10:00 am, 12:27 pm, 6:00 pm, and 10:12 pm Central Time Mondays through Saturdays.
 Players choose (or let the lottery terminal select) 12 numbers from a field of 24.
 A player wins $250,000 cash if either all 12 numbers match those drawn or if none match the numbers drawn (the top prize has a $5 million liability limit on all drawings on this game).
 The odds of either way of winning the top prize are the same; the first ball drawn determines whether a player must match all the numbers, or none, to win the top prize.
 Other prizes are $500, $50, $10, and $2; players win either by matching at least eight numbers or no more than four.
 Each play is $2.

 Each number set on an All or Nothing playslip has boxes for quick pick and for multi-draw, where a player may select to use the same numbers for up to 24 consecutive drawings.

 The All or Nothing concept and format has subsequently been adopted by other state lotteries.

 Cash Five

 Cash Five is a daily-draw game.
-Sales for this game (which replaced a similarly named game, Cash 5) began on July 29, 2002.
+Sales for this game (which replaced a similarly named game, Cash 5, which debuted in August 1995) began on July 29, 2002.
 On Sept.
 23, 2018, Cash Five relaunched with a new matrix, better overall odds of winning and guaranteed prizes, including a $25,000 top prize.
 The first drawing with the new rules in place was on Sept.
 24, 2018.

 The current format utilizes one set of 35 balls; players choose five numbers.
 All payments are in lump sum.
 Each game costs $1; and drawings are held at 10:12 PM Central time Mondays through Saturdays.